2D magnetofluid models constructed by a priori imposition of conservation laws: The Reduced MHD model

+where $\Fc$ and $\Gc$ are arbitrary functions.
+The Casimir $\Cc$ is a cross-helicity-like functional and $\Mc$ expresses the conservation of the magnetic flux.

-Therefore the incompressible RMHD model has three CLs, expressed through the preservation of the functionals $\Hc$, $\Cc$ and $\Mc$.
-That is, the structure of the dynamical equations \eqref{vort_eq}-\eqref{indu_eq} and of the Poisson bracket \eqref{pois_rmhd} indicates the conservation laws.
-Our question reverses this procedure, i.e. is it possible, with the CLs at hand, to construct the dynamical equations that conserve the associated invariants?
-It turns out that this is indeed possible.
+Therefore the incompressible RMHD model has three general CLs, expressed through the preservation of the functionals $\Hc$, $\Cc$ and $\Mc$.
+Here, the structure of the dynamical equations \eqref{vort_eq}-\eqref{indu_eq} and of the Poisson bracket \eqref{pois_rmhd} indicated the conservation laws.
+In this work we try to reverse this procedure, i.e. with the CLs at hand, we try to construct the dynamical equations that conserve the associated invariants.